-University Organist; John E. and Aleise Price Professor of Organ
+University Organist; John E. and Aliese Price Professor of Organ

 Author of articles for numerous publications, Jones was the American correspondent for the English journal Choir and Organ, providing articles on American organ builders in each issue for three years.
 He has also served as consultant for several significant organ projects.

 Jones holds a bachelor of music degree from Stetson University, where his organ teacher was Paul Jenkins, and master of music, master of musical arts and doctor of musical arts from Yale University, where he studied organ with Charles Krigbaum and harpsichord with Richard Rephann.
 He served as assistant university organist and graduate teaching assistant during his time at Yale University.
 He has also studied with Harald Vogel at the North German Organ Academy and with Robert Noehren.
 Jones has won both national and international organ performance competitions.
-He has recorded for Arkay Records and is represented by WindWerk Artists.
+He has recorded for Arkay Records, Clear Note Records, and Navona Records, and is represented by WindWerk Artists.

 - D.M.A., Yale University School of Music